calderast/hodgkin-huxley/README.md

-Provides code to simulate an action potential using the moden convention (resting potential at -60mV and positive ions into the cell = voltage gets more positive) instead of the classic HH convention because that's what we're used to.
-(-60mV is used to be consistent with what is shown in "The Annotated Hodgkin and Huxley")
+Provides code to simulate an action potential using the moden convention (resting potential at -60mV and positive ions into the cell = voltage gets more positive) instead of the classic HH convention, because that's what we're used to (-60mV is used to be consistent with what is shown in "The Annotated Hodgkin and Huxley").

 I then replicate the graphs from the Hodgkin-Huxley paper using both the modern convention and the original Hodgkin-Huxley convention (resting